abhishek10600/CPoint5-Assignment-InventoryManagementSystem/README.md

 #### How to run the backend:
 1. Perform npm i command inside the api folder which will download the node_modules folder for the api.

-2. Then inside the api repository type npm run dev (for development) or npm run stat.
+2. Then inside the api repository type npm run dev (for development) or npm run start.

 3. Two endpoints:
    i.
 POST endoint: http://localhost:4000/api/v1/inventory/grocery/addItem